Marlin Darrah: Production summary

 Darrah traveled to Madagascar in 2012 to produce and shoot an HD travel-documentary feature about the history, people, and wildlife of the country.
 That same year, the National Center for Civil and Human Rights used a number of Darrah's shots of international children for the making of their official opening ceremony video presentation.

 Darrah also works with Princess Cruises and with Silversea Cruises of Ft.
 Lauderdale, presenting lectures and his travel programs aboard their ships.

 In 2020, Darrah wrote, produced and directed the thriller, Amazon Queen, a movie shot entirely in Brazil.
-New York Times author Paul Perry has described the movie as "Romantic, thrilling and exotic, this movie grabs hold and won't let you go.
+New York Times best-selling author Paul Perry has described the movie as "Romantic, thrilling and exotic, this movie grabs hold and won't let you go.
 Independent filmmaking at its best."
 Vision Films is the worldwide distributor of Amazon Queen.
+The movie has won 52 awards at 85 film festivals and awards events in 25 countries.
+Amazon Queen has tallied over 35 million views on various streaming platforms around the world.

+In 2023, Darrah produced and directed An Egypt Affair, an adventure thriller feature film shot entirely in Egypt.
+The 83-minute movie has won 38 awards at festivals and award events in the U.S. and 22 other countries.

+Darrah co-wrote, produced and directed the feature film, Phantom India, (2026) a psychological thriller, shot entirely on-location in India.

-Darrah lives in Los Angeles with his wife, producer Lin Zuo.
-His daughter Maya McDarragh is an artist living in Montreal.
+Darrah lives in Los Angeles with his wife, producer and writer Lin Zuo.
+His daughter Maya McDarragh is an artist living in Portland, Oregon.